CLinvx/HPM-MVS/README.md

 * Stage 2: Realse the code of HPM-MVS.
 (The code will be released as soon as I get back from my summer vacation.)

 ## Dependencies
+The code has been tested on Windows 10 with RTX 3070.
 * NESP+ACMM, NESP+ACMP, NESP+ACMMP<br />
   [cmake](https://cmake.org/)<br />
   [CUDA](https://developer.nvidia.com/cuda-toolkit) >= 6.0<br />